The Purpose of a Subpoena

 Frequently Asked Questions

 The back of a subpoena includes instructions and references to the North Carolina law that controls subpoenas.
 Similar information is located on the back of the Criminal Complaint form.
-The law referenced can be found here.
+Both forms are pictured below.
+Click the image for a larger view.
+The law referenced in these forms can be found here.
 The Administrative Office of the Courts (AOC) form subpoena can be found here.